pathilink/triggo-ai_case/README.md

 ## 🎯 Objectives
 This repository contains notebooks and files used in a data analysis project focused on preparing, exploring and extracting business insights from a database obtained via the Kaggle API.

-The guidelines for the technical test can be found [here](https://github.com/Triggo-ai4/desafio-data-engineer).
+The guidelines for the technical test can be found [here](https://github.com/Triggo-ai4/desafio-data-engineer) and the datasets used are on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 ## 🎲 Database
 To access the data, you need to set up access to the Kaggle API: